Sparse Kneser graphs are Hamiltonian: Introduction

 We proceed by giving an account of the long history of finding Hamilton cycles in Kneser graphs.
 The degree of every vertex in~$K(n,k)$ is~$\binom{n-k}{k}$, so for fixed~$k$, increasing~$n$ also increases the vertex degrees, which intuitively makes the task of finding a Hamilton cycle easier.
 The density is also witnessed by cliques of size~$c\geq 3$, which are present for~$n\geq ck$ and absent for~$n<ck$.
 The sparsest case, for which finding a Hamilton cycle is intuitively hardest, is when~$n=2k+1$.
 The corresponding graphs $O_k:=K(2k+1,k)$, for~$k\geq 1$, are known as \emph{odd graphs}.
 They include the Petersen graph~$O_2=K(5,2)$.
 The odd graphs~$O_2$ and~$O_3$ are illustrated in Figures~\ref{fig:K52} and~\ref{fig:K73}, respectively.
 Note that all vertices in the odd graph~$O_k$ have degree~$k+1$, which is only logarithmic in the number of vertices.
 The conjecture that the odd graph~$O_k$ has a Hamilton cycle for every~$k\geq 3$ originated in the 1970s, in papers by Meredith and Lloyd~\cite{MR0457282,MR0321782} and by Biggs~\cite{MR556008}.
 A~stronger version of the conjecture asserts that~$O_k$ even has~$\lfloor (k+1)/2\rfloor$ edge-disjoint Hamilton cycles.
 Already Balaban~\cite{balaban:72} exhibited a Hamilton cycle for the cases~$k=3$ and~$k=4$, and Meredith and Lloyd described one for~$k=5$ and~$k=6$.
 Later, Mather~\cite{MR0389663} also solved the case~$k=7$.
 With the help of computers, Shields and Savage~\cite{MR2020936} found Hamilton cycles in~$O_k$ for all values of~$k$ up to~$13$.
 They also found Hamilton cycles in~$K(n,k)$ for all~$n\leq 27$ (except for the Petersen graph).

 There is a long line of research devoted to proving that sufficiently dense Kneser graphs have a Hamilton cycle.
 Heinrich and Wallis~\cite{MR510592} showed that~$K(n,k)$ has a Hamilton cycle if $n\geq 2k+k/(\sqrt[k]{2}-1)=(1+o(1))k^2/\ln 2$.
 This was improved by B.~Chen and Lih~\cite{MR888679}, whose results imply that~$K(n,k)$ has a Hamilton cycle if $n\geq (1+o(1))k^2/\log k$, see~\cite{MR1405991}.
 In another breakthrough, Y.~Chen~\cite{MR1778200} showed that~$K(n,k)$ is Hamiltonian when~$n\geq 3k$.
 A~particularly nice and clean proof for the cases where~$n=ck$, $c\in\{3,4,\ldots\}$, was obtained by Y.~Chen and F\"uredi~\cite{MR1883565}.
 Their proof uses Baranyai's well-known partition theorem for complete hypergraphs~\cite{MR0416986} to partition the vertices of~$K(ck,k)$ into cliques of size~$c$.
+This proof method was extended by Bellmann and Sch\"ulke to any $n\geq 4k$~\cite{bellmann-schulke:19}.
 The asymptotically best result currently known, again due to Y.~Chen~\cite{MR1999733}, is that~$K(n,k)$ has a Hamilton cycle if $n\geq (3k+1+\sqrt{5k^2-2k+1})/2=(1+o(1))2.618\ldots\cdot k$.

 Another line of attack towards proving Hamiltonicity is to find long cycles in~$K(n,k)$.
 To this end, Johnson~\cite{MR2046083} showed that there exists a constant~$c>0$ such that the odd graph~$O_k$ has a cycle that visits at least a $1-c/\sqrt{k}$~proportion of all vertices, which is almost all vertices as $k$~tends to infinity.
 This was generalized and improved in~\cite{MR3759914}, where it was shown that~$K(n,k)$ has a cycle visiting a $2k/n$~proportion of all vertices.
 The last result implies that~$O_k$ has a cycle visiting a $1-1/(2k+1)$~proportion of the vertices (e.g., the Petersen graph~$O_2$ has a cycle that visits~$8$ of its~$10$ vertices).